cstkennedy/cs330-examples/Review-98-Retired/Review-07-Comparing-Languages/README.md

   - This includes a brief discussion of Gradle and JUnit as topics of interest.
-  - Gradle and JUnit are CS 350 topics that are related to CS 330.
-You will not be graded on Gradle or JUnit in CS 330.
   - For the **truly curious**, you can access my CS 350 Review Materials [here](https://github.com/cstkennedy/cs350-examples)